shivam-pandit/mask-detector/README.md

 # mask-detector
-it is a simple mast detector system which have huge scope .
+it is a simple mast detector system that has huge scope.